Basic Concepts: What You Need To Know

 Here are a few ideas to get you started:

-• Play Activity: Bubbles—put the bubble wand in and take it out of the container.
+• Play Activity: Blow bubbles—put the wand in and take it out of the container.

 • Daily Routine: Mail—talk about putting mail in the mailbox and taking it out.

-• Daily Routine: Brushing teeth—discuss when putting a little toothpaste on the toothbrush.
+• Daily Routine: Brushing teeth—talk about putting a little toothpaste on the toothbrush.

-• Daily Routine: Grocery shopping—push the cart fast or slow and talk about the speed.
+• Daily Routine: Grocery shopping—push the cart fast or slow and describe the speed.

-• Play Activity: Musical instruments—blow the whistle before you sing and dance after you hear the whistle.
+• Play Activity: Musical instruments—"Blow the whistle before we sing and dance after the whistle."

-• Daily Routine: Getting in the car—before I drive, we need to buckle up.
-After we get out, you can grab your backpack.
+• Daily Routine: Getting in the car—"Before I drive, we buckle up.
+After we get out, grab your backpack."

 We’ve got you covered!

-Check out our Play by Play guide—it’s packed with 10 toy guides, strategies, and resources to help you keep building those language skills.
+Our Play Guide is packed with strategies, 10 toy guides, and professional tips to help you reinforce language skills through play.

-Katie H. said, “All of it together is so comprehensive and really all you need.” after using our Play by Play with her 3-year-old twins.
+Katie H. shared, “All of it together is so comprehensive and really all you need.” after using our guide with her 3-year-old twins.

 Source: